dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

   for text searches.

-- If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.expandStatementForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `rdfs:subClassOf*` and `rdfs:subPropertyOf*`.
+- If Knora is not using the triplestore's inference (e.g. with Fuseki), `SparqlTransformer.transformStatementInWhereForNoInference` removes `<http://www.knora.org/explicit>`, and expands unmarked statements using `rdfs:subClassOf*` and `rdfs:subPropertyOf*`.

 Gravsearch also provides some virtual properties, which take advantage of forward-chaining inference as an optimisation if the triplestore provides it.
 For example, the virtual property `knora-api:standoffTagHasStartAncestor` is equivalent to `knora-base:standoffTagHasStartParent*`, but with GraphDB it is implemented using a custom inference rule (in `KnoraRules.pie`) and is therefore more efficient.
-If Knora is not using the triplestore's inference,

-`SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor`
+If Knora is not using the triplestore's inference, `SparqlTransformer.transformStatementInWhereForNoInference` replaces `knora-api:standoffTagHasStartAncestor` with `knora-base:standoffTagHasStartParent*`.
-with `knora-base:standoffTagHasStartParent*`.

 # Optimisation of generated SPARQL